• Skip to primary navigation

 Annatto Powder, made from ground annatto seeds, is a great alternative to achiote paste.
 It gives the same bold color and subtle earthy flavor.
 To make a paste, simply mix the powder with white vinegar.
 For stews, you can skip the vinegar and use the powder as is.

-Since achiote paste is more concentrated, use 2 tsp of powder for every 1 tsp of achiote paste called for in the recipe.
+Since achiote paste is more concentrated, use 2 teaspoon of powder for every 1 teaspoon of achiote paste called for in the recipe.
 Achiote powder is one of the best substitutes for achiote paste.
 It works in almost any recipe and closely mimics thecolor, taste and flavor of the paste.

 Annatto seeds powder on a wooden spoon.